·

 Bucket for grout

-The first step is to prep the flooring.
-You need to make sure you’ve cleaned the floor thoroughly and allowed it to dry.
 If there are any tears in the flooring you can either glue it back down or fill it in with spackle and then sand it down even with the floor.
+This will allow for a good bond.

-Measure
+Measure Existing Flooring

-Measure the space to see how many tiles you need.
-You’ll also want to measure to find the center of the room.
 You always want to start your tile in the center of the space and work your way out so it’s even on all sides.

 Apply Adhesive

-Using the trowel, apply the adhesive to the linoleum starting at the center.
-Spread it in small sections alternating between applying adhesive and laying a section of tiles.
-Begin laying your tile in the pattern you’ve chosen, making the necessary cuts as you go.
+Using the trowel, apply the adhesive to the linoleum starting at the center of the room.
+Spread it in small sections alternating between applying additional adhesive and laying a section of tiles.

-For the bathroom, the pattern was already set since it was a mosaic tile so it was just a matter of laying the first tile down and matching the next one to it to continue the pattern and so on.
+For the bathroom, the pattern was already set since it was a mosaic marble tile so it was just a matter of laying the first tile down and matching the next one to it to continue the pattern and so on.

 Insert Spacers